pravinchandankhede/pravinchandankhede.github.io/_posts/2024-01-10-MicroFrontendImplementation.md

  This post is continuation to my earlier post on [Micro Frontend Architecture](https://pravinchandankhede.github.io/posts/MicroFrontend/).
 In this post I will explain how to implement Micro Frontend architecture using Angular.
 We will see how to define multiple child applications and load them in a shell.
 I will also show how to define common functionlaity that can be utilized by all child applications.

-## Reference Implementation App using Angular's Module Federation.
+## Reference Implementation App using Angular's Module Federation

 You can find a working demo of the implementation [here](https://agreeable-sand-05b276e0f.4.azurestaticapps.net/)

-## Reference Implementation code using Angular's Module Federation.
+## Reference Implementation code using Angular's Module Federation

 The source code is available [here](https://github.com/pravinchandankhede/microfrontend)